 Step 2: Routes that accept pets will display a Pets Welcome symbol on the lower right hand side (see photo).
-Select your ticket (remember, pets are only allowed in Coach) and click add to cart.
+Select your ticket (remember, pets are not allowed in First Class) and click add to cart.

 Step 3: The add on page will allow you to add a pet to your trip.
 Click the + sign to add your pet (only one pet allowed per passenger).

 If you’re leaving from a staff train station, check in at the ticket office no later than 30 minutes before departure.
 They’ll look over your pup and provide you with a Pet Release and Indemnification Agreement to sign.

 If the train station is unstaffed, the conductor will confirm pet eligibility and provide you with the document to sign.